European Stocks Sag On Weak Eurozone Growth - UrduPoint

 European Stocks Sag On Weak Eurozone Growth

-London, (UrduPoint / Pakistan Point News - 14th Nov, 2019 ) :Europe's stock markets retreated Thursday as official data confirmed news of weak eurozone growth, while lingering US-China trade talk uncertainty weighed on New York equities.
+New York, (UrduPoint / Pakistan Point News - 15th Nov, 2019 ) :Europe's stock markets retreated Thursday as official data confirmed news of weak eurozone growth, while lingering US-China trade talk uncertainty weighed on New York equities.

 Economic growth in the eurozone stood at 0.2 percent in the third quarter, unchanged from the previous estimate, according to official Eurostat figures published Thursday.